info4uiitkgp/home/README.md

-# home
+# Home
-A website is designed for the Freshees of the IIT KGP, containing all the video lectures, slides, test papers and many more, to ensure the good results
+Website is designed for the Freshees of the IIT KGP, containing all the video lectures, slides, test papers and many more, to ensure the good results